ArmandBernard/teaching-coding/Node/GettingStarted.md

 Get you up and running with Node.js!
 Running through the below steps will create a new Node.js application which can load a html file.

-# Steps to creating a basic web app
+# Creating and serving a basic website

 ## Node Setup